-The below are the target audiences currently under consideration within what we call "the local ecosystem.
+The below are the target audiences currently under consideration within what the partners call "the local ecosystem.
 For the local ecosystems the specific characteristics will be included on the general level, with room for each city to target its own specific audiences (i.e. local business interests may differ between Rijeka and Izmir).
-This will be refined for the cities in the upcoming report D8.2: Re-Value local CD Plans by Leading and Replication Cities 1.
+This has been refined for the cities in the report D8.2: Re-Value local CD Plans by Leading and Replication Cities 1^{17} .